Dataset Distillation as Pushforward Optimal Quantization: Background

 \end{enumerate} \end{proposition} Using these weights, we target the problem of approximating optimal quantizers, rather than the Wasserstein barycenter problem.
 The addition of the weights reduces the distortion in the latent space.
-In the following section, we show that this reduced distortion carries over to the image space, which leads to better training fidelity as given using \Cref{thm:weightedAvgWass}. \begin{remark} Convergence to an optimal quantizer is only guaranteed in the case of a log-concave distribution in one dimension \citep{kieffer1982exponential,liu2020convergence}.
-However, in higher dimensions, convergence to a (not necessarily optimal) stationary grid is possible \citep{pages2016pointwise,pages2015introduction}. \end{remark}
+In the following section, we show that this reduced distortion carries over to the image space, which leads to better training fidelity as given using \Cref{thm:weightedAvgWass}.